Testura/Testura.Mutation/README.md

 - A html file
 - A json file

-They contain your mutation score (killed mutations divided by total mutations) as well as details about all survived mutations.
+The result files contain your mutation score (number of killed mutants divided by the total number of mutants) as well as details about all survived mutants.

 #### Possible config values